inclusiva360/inclusiva360-landing/README.md

-# Inclusiva360 - Landing

-Landing Page for Inclusiva360.
-Used for marketing, user acquisition, and initial communication.

-## Built with Nuxt 4 Minimal Starter
+# Nuxt Minimal Starter

-Look at the [Nuxt 4 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## Setup

-Make sure to install the dependencies:
+Make sure to install dependencies:

 ```bash
 # npm